- The Commission on Religion and Belief in British Public Life

 (Living with Difference) (December 2015)

-Members of this very wide-ranging commission included clerics, academics, lawyers, and the BHA's Andrew Copson.
+Members of this very wide-ranging commission included clerics, academics, lawyers, and the Humanists UK's Andrew Copson.
 They took evidence from hundreds of organisations and individuals.
 Many of its recommendations are largely secular and pluralist.

 Find the full

 - A national conversation required about the principles and values which foster the common good, and should underpin and guide public life

 - A need for greater religion and belief literacy

 - The pluralist character of modern society should be reflected in national forums such as the House of Lords